markdom/specification/1.0/markdom.md

 #### Interfaces {#api-dom-interfaces}

-The following image shows the interfaces that are part of the Domain Object API:
+The following image shows the interfaces that are part of the Domain Model API:

 ![](resource/markdom-nodes.png)

-*Interfaces with bold names are eminently suitable to be implmented as final classes, interfaces with italic names are eminently suitable to be implmented as abstract classes and interfaces with normal names are eminently suitable to be implmented as traits or mixins.*
+*Interfaces with bold names are eminently suitable to be implemented as final classes, interfaces with italic names are eminently suitable to be implemented as abstract classes and interfaces with normal names are eminently suitable to be implemented as traits or mixins.*

 ##### `Block` {#api-dom-block}